rlucioni/recovery/README.md

 ### Overview ###

-This repository contains the code and data used to create a collection of clean, useful, and insightful visualizations which can be used as interactive tools for exploring trends in the US housing market.
+This repository contains the code and data used to create a clean, useful, and insightful interactive visualization which can be used as a tool for exploring recent trends in the US housing market.

 ### Run ###